nikumar1206/puff/README.md

 - Better adherance to OpenAPI spec
 - Change the name for IncludeRouter/IncludeMiddleware.
 It is obtuse.
 - JSON should only do JSON logging.
 Text logger, shouldn't indent JSON
+- Add a Middleware skipper function that depends on context.
+- Remove color package dependency.
+- Allow configuring the logger and making it more generic
+  - Allow indenting/non-indenting in JSON logger.
+- Should puff.Context have context on the app?
+So that it knows to log in JSON or not.